 This lack of platform support maybe isn't as big a deal as you might think, though, because Hidden24 supports just one connection per subscription.
 You're able to set up the service on as many devices as you like, but you can't connect with more than one at once.
 Unless you want to pay for multiple licenses, anyway.

 - Want to try Hidden24?
 Check out the website here (opens in new tab)

 Hidden24's network is small, with only seven countries: USA, UK, France, Germany, Italy, Spain, and Sweden.
 There's no information on the number of servers available.

 The lack of apps means there's no help with kill switches, DNS leak protection or any of the other advanced features you'll get with other VPNs.
-You may still be able to get some of these, but only if you figure out how to set them up on your operating system.
+You may still be able to get some of these, but only if you figure out how to set them up on your operating system or VPN client.

 With so little functionality, you're unlikely to need much assistance.
 But if you do run into trouble, Hidden24 has no live chat support - it's strictly email-only.

 For all its lack of power, the Hidden24 website still does its best to sell the service with a page listing '18 good reasons for protecting yourself with a VPN (opens in new tab)'.
 Unfortunately, this is distinctly short on detail, and gives a sometimes-misleading idea of what it can do.

 The company suggests that if an employer tries to monitor your internet activity, for instance, using Hidden24 will make this impossible, allowing you to (for instance) look for another job without them realizing.
 But Hidden24 doesn't provide its own DNS service, which means a query for www.greatjobs.com will use the default DNS, and if an employer is logging those queries, it may still be able to do so.